 TOGETHER! engages and mobilizes families, schools and the community to advance the health, safety and success of our youth.

-Our VisionAll young people in Thurston and Mason County communities are supported, healthy,
+Our VisionAll young people are supported, healthy,

 Learn a little about us:

 TOGETHER! incorporated and was granted Washington State non-profit corporation status in September 1989, and IRS 501(c)(3) determination in June 1990.
 Grants and service contracts that have funded programs, operations and evaluation have included awards from federal, state and county agencies; local jurisdictions; and private foundations, and support from local businesses and interested individuals.

 TOGETHER!'s community-mobilizing, coalition-building and prevention programming efforts have been recognized over the years by a variety of organizations, including Community Anti-Drug Coalitions of America, Governor's Council on Substance Abuse, U.S. Department of Justice/FBI, Community Youth Services and the Thurston County Board of Health.